adam-steele/adam-steele/README.md

 <details>
 <summary> My Coding journey so far </summary>
 <br>
 I started my coding journey learning SQL in a role to help me build tools to make my day job easier.
 This ignited in me a love for coding as a great problem-solving tool.
 I expanded this during lockdown starting with HMTL and CSS, adding in other languages and tools over time working up to building things with the MERN stack.
-I recently undertook an intensive 6-month BCS accredited Le Wagon bootcamp which not only taught me the new technologies of Ruby and the Rails Framework but also a lot of the other skills in coding
+I have just completed the next step on my journey undertaking an intensive 6-month BCS accredited bootcamp at le Wagon which expanded on my existing knowledge with new technologies.
+I learned Ruby and the Rails Framework but also a lot of the other technologies and how to work together on a coding project.
+I am excited about the next stage of my journey, as I look to become a full-stack developer!
 </details>